jrbarclay37/PCam-Image-Classification/README.md

 ## Model Deployment

-Finally, we can host our model for real-time inference using the `model-deployment.ipynb` notebook.
+Finally, we can host our model for real-time inference by creating a [SageMaker endpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpoint.html) in the `model-deployment.ipynb` notebook.